 It’s hard to pass up the Pensacola Seafood Festival, as it is one of Northwest Florida’s largest arts and craft fairs mixed with an assortment of fresh seafood.
 You’ll find live entertainment and plenty of Gulf-to-table cuisines to indulge in, perfect for a family-friendly day out in the Florida sunshine.

 It’s hard to not be impressed by the amazing pieces of art found at the Chalk Festival in Venice.
 Come to this unique event to admire the largest installations of 3D illusions and fine art on the pavement by renown artists from around the world.
 Located at Venice Airport Festival Grounds, it also offers visitors a chance for a unique behind-the-scenes look at the artist’s creative process before the final viewing day.

-If you’re looking to mix a dose of German culture with some fun, head to Oktoberfest in The Palm Beaches.
-Here you can dine on bratwurst and schnitzel, sip imported and domestic beers and live to live entertainment.
-Bring the kids, as are plenty of family-friendly features of this event, including arts and crafts, carnival and games and folk-dancing.
+If you’re looking to mix a dose of German culture with some fun, head to Oktoberfest in Lake Worth.
+Here you can dine on bratwurst and schnitzel, sip imported and domestic beers and enjoy live entertainment.
+Bring the kids, as there are plenty of family-friendly features of this event, including arts and crafts, carnival games and folk-dancing.

 Located in Central Park in Downtown Winter Park, the Autumn Art Festival is a community-oriented sidewalk show that presents artwork from local artists, including ceramics, digital art and jewelry.
 You’ll find live entertainment, children’s art activities and plenty of merchandise to take home as a souvenir.
 Best of all?
 Admission is free!